curl/everything-curl/cmdline/urls/port.md

 ## TCP vs UDP

 The given port number is used when setting up the connection to the server specified in the URL.
-The port is then a either a TCP port number or a UDP port number depending on which actual underlying transport protocol that is used.
+The port is either a TCP port number or a UDP port number depending on which actual underlying transport protocol that is used.
 TCP is the most common one, but TFTP and HTTP/3 use UDP.

 URLs using the `file://` scheme cannot have a port number.